Over 50% of Religious Education GCSE results this year were 9 or 8, whilst 74% of students received the top grades of 9-7.

 Lower V to Upper V (Key Stage 4)

 As part of the core curriculum at St Augustine’s Priory, every girl studies GCSE Religious Studies.
 We begin teaching the course in the Lent term of Upper IV (Year 9).

 The GCSE course we study is the new AQA B specification.

 Component 1: Catholic Christianity

 Section A: Judaism and Section B: Religious, philosophical and ethical themes

 Lower VI to Upper VI (Key Stage 5)

-Every student in the Sixth Form also follows a General RE course.
+Every student in Priory Six also follows a General RE course.
 Like all our courses in the RE Department, this is based on the Religious Education Curriculum Directory (RECD).

 Extracurricular and Enrichment